YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 # A C++ library for popular tensor decompositions

 ## Documentation
-All template function are implemented in tensor2.0 directory;
+All template functions are implemented in tensor2.0 directory;

 T-SVD algorithm is independently implemented in T-SVD directory ;